 It should be noted that this solution is particularly beneficial for forex and gaming industries.

-The third case was quite a simple one and solved for one of our Russian PSPs.
+The third case was quite a simple one and solved for one of our PSPs.
 They work closely with merchants who wanted to use P2P transfers as the main payment method for their customers.
 This is cheaper, more useful and more importantly, P2P transfer are a quasi-cash operation, so they will not experience any chargebacks.

 However, for cases when the client can’t use his card for a P2P transfer because of specific restrictions, they’d like to provide a customer with a classic way to pay via e-com transaction.